World's No.1 Homeopathy Eczema Speciality Clinic

 Meet our specialists for a detailed evaluation

 Award-winning Homeopathy Clinic With Happy Patients from 108 Countries.
 Meet Our Specialists TODAY For An Evaluation & Consultation.

-Atopic dermatitis is a type eczema that is chronic and inflammatory.
+Atopic dermatitis is a type of eczema that is chronic and inflammatory.
 Though the exact cause of atopic is unknown, it happens when the immune system goes into overdrive in response to an allergen or irritant inside or outside the body.
-AD usually begins in childhood, often in the first six months of the life.
+AD usually begins in childhood, often in the first six months of life.
 When you or your child have AD, it might improve at times or it may get worse (when you may experience what’s called a “flare”).

 Atopic dermatitis is part of what’s called the atopic triad, which includes two other allergic conditions (asthma and hay fever, which is also known as allergic rhinitis).
 Researchers believe that people who come from families with a history of atopic dermatitis, asthma and/or hay fever are more likely to develop atopic dermatitis themselves.
 Commonly patients also get eczema on face.